paulross/PythonExtensionPatterns/doc/sphinx/source/struct_sequence.rst

 Here is an example of defining a Struct Sequence in C (the code is in ``src/cpy/StructSequence/cStructSequence.c``).

-.. index:: single: Struct Sequence; Basic Example; Documentation String
+.. index:: single: Struct Sequence; Documentation String

 Documentation String
 --------------------